Field of Junctions: Extracting Boundary Structure at Low SNR: Analysis

 The smooth boundary maps for the consistency term are:

 where $H'_{\delta}(d)$ is the derivative of $H_{\delta}(d)$ with respect to $d$, and the scaling factor ensures that $0 \leq B_i^{(\delta)}(\bx)\leq 1$.

-In all of our experiments we set $\eta = 0.01$ and $\delta = 0.1$.
-We find that the algorithm is fairly insensitive to the choice of these values, and that varying them does not provide useful control of the model's behavior.
+Our experiments use $\eta = 0.01$ and $\delta = 0.1$.
+We find that the algorithm is fairly insensitive to these values, and that varying them does not provide useful control of the model's behavior.
 This is in contrast to the other parameters---patch size $R$ and consistency weights $\lambda_B$, $\lambda_C$---that control scale and level of boundary and color detail.